 On June 11, 2015, the Maryland Office of People's Counsel (OPC), the Sierra Club, and the Chesapeake Climate Action Network filed Petitions for Judicial Review of the MDPSC's approval of the merger with the Circuit Court for Queen Anne's County.
-On July 1, 2015, Public Citizen, Inc. filed its Petition for Judicial Review with the Circuit Court for Queen Anne's County.
-On July 10, 2015, Exelon and PHI filed responses in opposition to the Petitions for Review.
-On July 21, 2015, the OPC filed a motion to stay the MDPSC order approving the merger and to set a schedule for discovery and presentation of new evidence.
-Exelon and PHI intend to vigorously oppose the motion.
+On June 23, 2015, Public Citizen, Inc. filed its Petition for Judicial Review with the Circuit Court for Queen Anne's County.
+On July 10, 2015, Exelon and PHI filed a response in opposition to the Petitions for Review.